 C. For the "Peace Seeker": Shela & Shilaj (The New Bopal)

-The Vibe: Wide roads, large townships, and clubhouses the size of cricket grounds.
+The Vibe: Wide roads, large townships, and massive clubhouses.

-The Reality: When South Bopal became congested, the development moved to Shela.
+The Reality: When South Bopal got congested, development moved to Shela.
 It is cleaner and better planned.
-Townships like Applewoods have created a micro-city.
-It is perfect for families with kids and elderly parents who need walking tracks and greenery.
+Townships like Applewoods are micro-cities.
+Perfect for families needing walking tracks and greenery.

 The Catch: It feels isolated at night.
 You cannot survive here without a car.
 Public transport is still catching up.